ExperienceBoat

 6 April 20266 min readNorthern Costa BravaCove guide

-The area stands out for its water clarity, naturally filtered by posidonia seagrass meadows.
-Keep your eyes open for moray eels, red starfish, sea urchins and nudibranchs that inhabit the rocky seabed.
-Since land access is long and complicated for many of its coves, arriving by boat is the best option to explore the reserve's best snorkelling spots.
+The water here is exceptionally clear, filtered by the posidonia meadows.
+Keep your eyes open for moray eels, red starfish, sea urchins and nudibranchs on the rocky seabed.
+Since land access is long and complicated for most of these coves, arriving by boat is the best option — we head up with a skipper or a licensed boat depending on the day.

 Safety tips and equipment recommendations